Johnny221B/diverse_flow/rebuttal.md

 > Weakness 3 – Relation to high-order samplers (e.g., DPM-Solver++, UniPC)

-Conceptually, **high-order samplers** such as DPM-Solver++ and UniPC operate purely at the **numerical analysis level**.
-They take a *fixed* continuous-time generative ODE/SDE
+Conceptually, high-order samplers such as DPM-Solver++ and UniPC operate purely at the **numerical analysis level**: they take a *fixed* continuous-time generative ODE/SDE
-$$
+\[
 \mathrm{d}x_t = f_\theta(x_t, t)\,\mathrm{d}t
-$$
+\]
-and design higher-order schemes whose goal is to approximate the same dynamics more accurately without changing the learned velocity field $f_\theta$.
+and design higher-order schemes whose goal is to approximate these **original dynamics** as accurately as possible, i.e., to reduce integration error *without* changing the learned velocity field \(f_\theta\) or the target distribution.

-By contrast, OSCAR explicitly modifies the dynamics themselves.
+By contrast, OSCAR explicitly **modifies the dynamics themselves**.
 We add an orthogonal drift and noise,
 $$
-\mathrm{d}x_t = \bigl[f_\theta(x_t,t) + g_\perp(x_t,t)\bigr]\mathrm{d}t + \sigma(t)\,\Pi_\perp(x_t,t)\,\mathrm{d}W_t.
+\mathrm{d}x_t = \bigl[f_\theta(x_t,t) + g_\perp(x_t,t)\bigr]\mathrm{d}t + \sigma(t)\,\Pi_\perp(x_t,t)\,\mathrm{d}W_t,
 $$
-where $g_\perp$ and the projection $\Pi_\perp$ are constructed to spread particles laterally in feature space.
-This introduces a **controlled bias** relative to the original FM dynamics, trading exactness for improved set-level diversity and coverage.
+where \(g_\perp\) and the projection \(\Pi_\perp\) are constructed to spread particles laterally in feature space and increase set-level coverage.
+This introduces a **controlled bias** relative to the original FM dynamics: the sampler is no longer targeting the exact same distribution as the base model, but a nearby one that is deliberately shaped to reduce redundancy and improve diversity across samples.

-From a numerical perspective, however, there is **no conflict** between OSCAR and high-order samplers:
+In this sense, if the objective is *strictly* to obtain unbiased samples from the original flow-matching model, OSCAR and high-order solvers pursue **different, and partly conflicting, goals**: high-order samplers aim to *remove* integration bias, whereas OSCAR *introduces* a small, structured bias to trade exactness for better set-level diversity.

-- We can view OSCAR as defining a *new* controlled vector field $f_\theta^{\text{OSCAR}} = f_\theta + g_\perp$ and a modified noise covariance.
+From an implementation viewpoint, however, there is no technical incompatibility: one can view OSCAR as defining a new controlled vector field \(f_\theta^{\text{OSCAR}} = f_\theta + g_\perp\) and a modified noise covariance, and then apply any integrator to these modified dynamics.
+In that case, the high-order solver remains high-order with respect to the OSCAR-controlled dynamics, but the resulting samples no longer correspond to the original base flow.
-- Any integrator—Euler, Heun, DPM-Solver++, UniPC—can then be applied to this modified ODE/SDE by simply plugging in $f_\theta^{\text{OSCAR}}$ and the projected noise.
-- The order of accuracy of the solver (second, third, etc.) is preserved **with respect to the controlled dynamics**.
-Orthogonal control does not break the consistency of the solver; it only changes the target dynamics it is accurately integrating.

-In other words, **OSCAR is complementary to high-order samplers**: the former changes the dynamics to encourage diversity, introducing a small, explicitly controlled bias, while the latter can still be used to integrate those dynamics with high accuracy and fewer steps.
-In this work we focus on a Heun-style integrator for simplicity and to keep the comparison with standard FM transparent.
-In the revised version we will add a short discussion making this relationship explicit, and we view combining OSCAR with DPM-Solver++/UniPC as a promising direction for future work.
+In this work we intentionally keep the sampler simple to make comparisons against the standard FM baseline as transparent as possible.
+A more systematic study of combining OSCAR-like control with advanced high-order solver, while explicitly acknowledging the induced bias, is an interesting direction for future work.

 **Best regards,**